dieselpolle/bootcamp_demo/README.md

 # Bootcamp Demo

-This app stores users with IP address information to a database by using REST API.
+This app stores users with IP address information to a database by using my Bootcamp Backend REST API.

 The app is implemented by Java Script and these additional packages needed for running the app: express, cors, helmet.